piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 - there is an existing pet in the petstore
 ##### Steps:
 - perform DELETE request with the existing `petId` specified as path parameter
-- follow up with a GET request for the previously deleted `petId`
 ##### Expected results:
 - Server returns `200 - OK` for the `DELETE` request
-- Server returns `404 - Not found` for the `GET` request

 ***